gavinwahl/django-postgres-queue/README.rst

     queue = MyQueue()

 You will need to import this queue instance to queue or process tasks.
+Use ``AtLeastOnceQueue`` for at-least-once delivery, or ``AtMostOnceQueue`` for at-most-once delivery.

 django-postgres-queue comes with a management command base class that you can use to consume your tasks.
 It can be called whatever you like, for example in a